smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Setting the Built-In Navigation Destination/index.md

 The `SendLocation` RPC is restricted by most vehicle manufacturers.
 As a result, the head unit you are connecting to will reject the request if you do not have the correct permissions.
 Please check the [Getting Started/Understanding Permissions](Getting Started/Understanding Permissions) section for more information on how to check permissions for an RPC.

 ## Checking if Head Unit Supports Send Location
-Since is a possibility that some head units will **not** support the send location feature, you should check head unit support before attempting to send the request.
+Since there is a possibility that some head units will not support the send location feature, you should check head unit support before attempting to send the request.
+You should also update your app's UI based on whether or not you can use `SendLocation`.

 If using library v.@![iOS]6.0!@@![android, javaSE, javaEE]4.4!@ and connecting to SDL Core v.4.5 or newer, you can use the @![iOS]`SDLSystemCapabilityManager`!@ @![android, javaSE, javaEE]`SystemCapabilityManager`!@ to check the navigation capability returned by Core as shown in the code sample below.